Federal Reserve cuts growth forecast, predicts no more rate hikes in 2019

 While President Trump predicts an ongoing economic boom, the Fed does not anticipate that happening.
 The Fed expects only 1.9 percent growth in 2020 and only one interest rate increase.
 The White House forecasts 3.2 percent growth this year and at least 3 percent in 2020.

-Trump has repeatedly urged the Fed not to hike interest rates anymore, and he was so angry with Fed Chair Jerome H. Powell after the central bank raised interest rates in December that he asked close confidants whether he could fire Powell, according to people familiar with matter.
+Trump has repeatedly urged the Fed not to hike interest rates anymore, and he was so angry with Powell after the central bank raised interest rates in December that he asked close confidants whether he could fire Powell, according to people familiar with matter.
 Most experts think it is not possible for the president to remove Powell, whom Trump nominated for a four-year term.

 The Fed also announced plans to halt the slim down of its balance sheet, the $4 trillion in assets the central bank holds, at the end of September.
 It will start slowing the balance sheet runoff in May.